Kichi779/Twitch-Viewer-Bot/README.md

 - This system opens multiple background sites, so make sure you have plenty of RAM or perform this operation on an unused computer.
 (It could be on a powerful virtual server.)

 - If the audience delivery takes too long and sends only a few viewers, close the client and reopen it, then repeat the same steps.
 (Proxy sites can sometimes slow down.)

+# You can automate this very cheaply.
+Visit my Discord.

 # ⚠️Legal⚠️